A multidimensional stable limit theorem: Introduction and main results

-Finally, we note that in a forthcoming paper, we will use Theorem \ref{MSLTES} for describing the asymptotic behaviour of least squares estimator of the autoregressive parameters of some supercritical Gaussian autoregressive processes of order 2.
+Finally, we note that in a companion paper Barczy and Pap \cite{BarPap}, we use our main result Theorem \ref{MSLTES} for studying the asymptotic behaviour of least squares estimator of the autoregressive parameters of some supercritical Gaussian autoregressive processes of order 2 using random scaling.
+In another companion paper Barczy \cite{Bar}, we also use Theorem \ref{MSLTES} for proving stable convergence of conditional least squares estimators of drift parameters for supercritical continuous state and continuous time branching processes with immigration based on discrete time observations.